 We do see ticks on both dogs and cats occasionally.
 Ticks can spread Lyme disease, although this appears more common in more rural areas.
 As long as the tick is removed within a day or two, it is unlikely that it will have had time to pass on any infections.
 If an odd tick is found it is best removed with a special implement (tick remover) that can be purchased from us.
 The trick is to twist the tick with the implement so that it releases its grip on the skin before being removed.
 Pulling a tick off by hand may leave the mouth parts in the skin, which can cause a reaction.

-If your pet is prone to getting ticks we recommend using a Seresto collar, which is effective at repelling and killing ticks for upto 8 months.
+If your pet is prone to getting ticks we recommend using a Seresto collar, which is effective at repelling and killing ticks for upto 8 months in both cats and dogs.
 It can be safely combined with Advocate.